Surface-supplied diving skills: Saturation diving excursions

+Ascent rate during excursions is limited, to minimize the risk and amount of bubble formation.
+An upward excursion is a decompression from saturation, analogous to an ascent to altitude from sea level, or a hypobaric decompression, followed by a return to initial pressure, while a downward excursion is analogous to a surface oriented dive, followed by a non-saturation decompression back to the initial pressure.

 Emergency closed bell procedures

 Bell umbilical failure

 In the event of a bell umbilical failure the bellman will ensure that the gas supply has switched over to onboard (this is generally automatic) and that the internal valves for the bell umbilical are closed.
 The working diver will return to the bell and attempts will be made to establish communication via the through-water system and other options that may be possible, depending on the extent of the damage.
 A ROV may be used to assess the situation and check whether there is a risk of the damaged umbilical snagging during an attempt to raise the bell.
 As soon as the divers have indicated that they have made a seal an attempt to raise the bell should be made.

 Dynamic positioning alarm and runout response

 The basic response is similar to wet bell, but after stowing umbilicals, the hatch will be sealed so that internal pressure can be retained.
 The bell will be recovered as rapidly as possible in a red alert, and may be recovered if there is doubt that a yellow alert will be downgraded.